 3. Upcoming VMDO Study

-Carey will be working with the VMDO over the coming months to facilitate a Consumer Research Project, gathering data from across Australia, which will focus on music discovery habits.
+Chris Carey and the VMDO will be working together over the coming months to facilitate a Consumer Research Project, gathering data from across Australia, which will focus on music fan habits.

 Currently some information is available to big businesses, but the data set to be curated over the coming months will be available to everyone in Victoria, through signing up with the VMDO.

-Carey is excited about the research, as it will it provides a holistic view of the consumer in the way that Spotify doesn’t.
-Music industry professionals can use the study to see consumers as individuals, separate to their behaviour.
+Chris is excited about the research, as it will it provides a holistic view of the consumer in the way that singular services like Spotify or Apple cannot.
+Music industry professionals will be able to use the study to see consumers as individuals, separate to their behaviour.

-In the biggest picture, Carey says his forecasting comes down to one fact: if he can understand yesterday in complete detail, he can predict the future.
-At the moment, his view on the present is incomplete, so it’s not ideal for future gazing.
-This study will allow a better view of the present as to better forecast trends in Victoria’s music industry.
+When it comes to forecasting, Carey takes a relatively simple approach: if he can understand yesterday in complete detail, he can understand tomorrow much more cleanly.
+At the moment, his view on the present is incomplete as there is not enough information available.
+This study will allow a better view of the present as to better understand music fans as they are now, and give a basis to inform forecasts on key trends that will affect Victoria’s music industry.

 Chris Carey’s work with the VMDO will not serve as a crystal ball, but it will help music industry professionals understand where Victoria’s music industry is currently, and that’s a big step forward.